 Imitation

 Children learn about the world by imitating the lives of the adults and others around them.
-Through dress-up and dramatic role-play, children explore the lives of other people by imitating their actions, feelings and words.
+Through kids dress up play and dramatic role-play, children explore the lives of other people by imitating their actions, feelings and words.
 It is both endearing and often fun for you as the parents to watch.

 Socialization